acacess/awesome-jobs/README.md

 [Find a job Canada.ca](https://www.canada.ca/en/services/jobs/opportunities.html)
 - By: Government
-- Description: Find job opportunities in the federal government and with employers across the country.
+- Intro: Find job opportunities in the federal government and with employers across the country.

 [Canada Job Bank](https://canadajobbank.org)
 - By: Private
-- Description: Canada Job Bank, as it is clear from the name itself that our work is to empower the youth by providing them with employment.
+- Intro: Canada Job Bank, as it is clear from the name itself that our work is to empower the youth by providing them with employment.

 [Canada Jobs](https://www.canadajobs.com)
 - By: Private